Miho Nishida: Television

-Movies

 Concerts/Tours

 In December 2017, Miho held her first ever major concert "Miho: I Am Unstoppable" in Music Museum with special guests JV "Young JV" Kapunan, Zeus Collins, Mikee Agustin and Yexel Sebastian.

 In February 2018, together with her rumored boyfriend JV Kapunan formerly known as "Young JV" had their post Valentines Pop up concert titled "It's Happening!
 A night with JHo".

 In April 2018, Miho joined Kisses Delavin and Thony Labrusca in a Singapore concert.

 Discography

 In February 2018, JV Kapunan released his first single for 2018 entitled "123" featuring Miho in three languages which talks about their story on how they met.

 It's also Miho's first recording of original song.
 Music Video was released March 9, 2018 shot in Boracay by International Director and Choreographer Lenny Dela Peña popularly known as Lenny Len.

 Music and Lyrics by Toronto Base singer- songwriter Andrew Briol and Filipino singer- songwriter Thyro Alfaro.
 The Japanese part of the Lyrics was translated by Miho herself.